hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 #### Static & Dynamic Voucher Redemption History

-A drillable list that shows all program-bound redemptions generated from static or dynamic vocuhers aggergated per period.
+A drillable list that shows all program-bound redemptions generated from static or dynamic vouchers aggregated per period.
 The list can be further grouped by country, hotel and outlet.

 ![Redemption History](https://mosaicapi.blob.core.windows.net/images/d67614b3-b991-40f9-847c-7d41cee77834.png)